Installation instruction for Linux

-The voter application is available for both 32-bit and 64-bit Linux distributions.
+The voter application is available for 64-bit Linux distributions.

 The i-voting application, or the voter application, works on the following tested Linux distributions:

 - Ubuntu 22.04 (LTS)

 - Ubuntu 22.10

 The application is also very likely to function on other distributions that have functioning ID-card support.